 The Sincere Worshipper of Allah and The Patient Mother

 They say behind every great man is a great woman.
 This proves to be true in most cases.There was the prophet (sala allahu alayhi wa sallam) and because of his seerah, we have come to know of our dear mother, Khadeejah (radiyallahu anha), The one who supported the prophet (sala allahu alayhi wa sallam) with her utmost ability until she met her Lord.
 The one whom The Most High and the king of angels, Jibrail passed salaam to.
 May Allah be pleased with her.
 There is Aishah the daughter of As-Siddeeq(radiyallahu anhuma).
 She was the greatest female scholar of Islaam.
 If it weren't for her marriage to the best of creation, we would not know of many ahkaam related to fiqh which our beloved mother related to us.
 You will find her name in every fiqh or hadeeth book of the early scholars.
-The greatest of the companions came to her to inquire about certain actions of the prophet (sala allahu alayhi wa sallam)'s life.
+The greatest of the companions came to her to inquire about the smallest details of the prophet (sala allahu alayhi wa sallam)'s life.

 Maryam the daughter of Emraan, the woman whom Allah sent His angels to in her mihraab (place of worship) to inform her that she is the best of women of the Earth.
 She was the mother of one of the greatest men and the most controversial figure, Eesa (Jesus peace be upon him).
 No doubt, the greatness of Eesa (AS) should be no shock considering he was raised by the greatest woman to walk this Earth, Maryam (peace be upon her).
 Musa (Moses peace be upon him) is the most mentioned prophet in the Qur'an.
 Who was the woman who discovered him as a baby in the basket and chose to raise him as her own?
 It was none other than, Aasiyah the wife of the greatest tyrant of the world, Firawn.
 A woman who ended up giving her life and soul to earn the gardens promised by her Creator, a woman who left the comforts of this world and purchased for herself a glorious mansion in the peaks of Paradise.